albertwujj/albertwujj.github.io/_posts/2019-05-17-Tweeting-towards-the-infinite-potential-of-humans.md

 Once you learn to optimize everything else, it's trivial to optimize yourself.

 We have a single anecdote of a person who (we believe) shows that anything is possible: our author Albert.
-He failed his classes with a GPA of less than 1.0.
+He failed his classes with a GPA of less than 1.0, while sitting alone every lunch.
 Along with his bro Aaron, he is writing this tweet.

 Everyone has the potential for a self-singularity.